montrealelixir/website/README.md

 After you have cloned the repository:

 * Install dependencies with `mix deps.get`
-* Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+* Create and migrate your database with `mix do ecto.create, ecto.migrate`
-* Install Node.js dependencies with `cd assets && npm install`
+* Install Node.js dependencies with `cd apps/montreal_elixir_web/assets && npm install`
-* Start Phoenix endpoint with `mix phx.server`
+* Start Phoenix endpoint with `cd ../../.. && mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.